-This solution is built on the Azure managed services: Virtual Machine Scale Sets, Virtual Network and Storage.
-These services run in a high-availability environment, patched and supported, allowing you to focus on your solution instead of the environment they run in.
+This solution is built on the Azure-managed services: Virtual Machine Scale Sets, Virtual Network and Storage.
+These services run in a high-availability environment that is patched and supported, allowing you to focus on your solution instead of the environment they run in.

 HPC head node

-Azure virtual machines of size A8/A9 provide the HPC compute nodes, running on Windows or the Linux operating system.
+Size A8/A9 Azure virtual machines provide HPC compute nodes running on Windows or Linux operating systems.

 Storage nodes can also be run within virtual machines.

 |Availability sets ensure that the application is available and resilient to updates and hardware faults. |

 Virtual machines communicating via RDMA are placed within the same availability set.

 |Virtual Network provides IP connectivity between the head node, compute nodes and storage nodes.|

 |Azure Storage blobs store the disks that back the virtual machines and provide long-term storage of unstructured data and executable files used by the HPC application.|

 |Resource Manager templates or script files are used to deploy your application to the HPC environment.|